Why would someone use a quitclaim deed?

 4. Transfer property to a trust

 As part of your estate plan, you may have created a trust to hold onto your assets for future use by your heirs.
-You can fund the trust with by quitting claim to your property and transferring it into the trust (which is the grantee in this scenario).
+You can fund the trust by using a quitclaim deed to transfer your property into the trust (which is the grantee in this scenario).

 5. Remove defects on a title